0844 819 8715

 Newcastle is England’s last great outpost, just 100 miles shy of the Anglo-Scottish border.
 Whilst the city has is own attractions, many tourist information centres will also direct you towards two neighbouring cities, Gateshead and Sunderland.

 The Angel of the North is probably the most well-known attraction in the northeast, despite being one of the youngest.
 Located in Gateshead, and overlooking the A1 road, the angel is a 20-metre tall steel figure, wings spread in an empty embrace.
-A taxi from the airport to the feet of the angel (a total of 13miles) costs in the region of £25 to £30.
+A taxi from the airport to the feet of the angel (a total of 13miles) costs in the region of £40 to £45 for up to 4 people.

 Newcastle Quayside is host to a string of bars, clubs, hotels and eateries, all within walking distance of each other.
 The Quayside constitutes a large part of the city’s wider appeal, and operates in tandem with the aforementioned Eldon Shopping Centre nearby.
 Quayside is eight miles from the airport.